 Do you sell all products in all shops?

 We do our best to stock all our stores with the full product ranges, but sometimes demand far exceeds supply.

 Do you export ?

-We have a few international business partners, who retail a select range of products like our bamboo bikes, and quilts and cushions.
+We have a few international business partners, who retail a selected range of products.

 We also have customers who support our social enterprise by organizing direct sales in their home countries.
 They buy a number of products from one of our shops, then invite their friends for a tea party or else, sell what they have, show the range of products on our websites, and order more.